haydenwade/kevin-bacon/README.md

 - Option 2: find db download with initial data to seed  database
 - Must also consider how to update database - wikipedia pages are updated and new ones are added often
     - Is there a way to know which pages are updated or created?
 Pub/Sub?
 Polling?

+## Challenges
+- Collecting the data (had to clean links for generic wiki pages ex: help)